xLeachimx/masteroids/design/gameplay.md

 - Asteroids slowly rotate as they move through space
 - The Player and Asteroids will be sized relative to the smallest screen dimension
 - The Pellet will have a lifespan of 3 seconds
-- The Game will play a sound when a pellet is fired

 ### Completed:
 - The Player will be limited to firing pellets at a rate of 2 per second
 - The Game will start with a splash screen for Pygame and SAC-GS
+- The Game will play a sound when a pellet is fired
+- The Game will be able to be played with a gamepad

 ## Gameplay Balance Modifications